dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 Some things to be aware of when writing asynchronous code that uses EF:

 * Only statements that cause queries or commands to be sent to the DB are executed asynchronously.
-That includes, for example, `ToListAsync`, `SingleOrDefaultAsync`, and `SaveChangesAsync`.
-It does not include, for example, statements that just change an `IQueryable`, such as `var students = context.Students.Where(s => s.LastName == "Davolio")`.
+That includes, for example, `ToListAsync`, `SingleOrDefaultAsync`, `FirstOrDefaultAsync`, and `SaveChangesAsync`.
+It does not include statements that just change an `IQueryable`, such as `var students = context.Students.Where(s => s.LastName == "Davolio")`.

 * An EF context is not threaded safe: don't try to do multiple operations in parallel.